Ermias12wollo/alx-pre_course/0x01-git/README.md

-updated README file this is a project on how to setup your git and github account it include creating a file directory on computer programme named 'alx-pre_course' and then moving to your github account repository named 'alx-pre_course.git'
+update my README file this is a project on how to be up to date in git on main branch on computer programme named 'alx-pre_course' to my github account repository named 'alx-pre_course.git'